 Since we’ve been in the process of explaining what ERP is via a video, we might as well put it in words for those who prefer this medium.

 So, ERP (or Enterprise Resource Planning), is basically about how to manage whatever resources you have available for your business – simple as that.
 When you’re just starting off and you’re on your own or with just a few employees, running your company is quite straightforward; even pen and paper will do.
-But once business picks up and the customer base increases, you start expanding, hire more people, develop a broader range of products or services, etc, then things start getting complicated.
+But once business picks up and the customer base increases, you start expanding, hire more people, develop a broader range of products or services, etc. Then things start getting really complicated.
 Complexity can actually escalate pretty quickly and you need to be systematic and thorough to avoid mistakes and taking a loss – or worse.

 The most immediate solution that people think of to solve this problem is to use a spreadsheet.
 Much as it is flexible and popular, a spreadsheet is simply not designed for this type of work.
 You will very quickly see its shortcomings.
 It takes a lot of time to do a simple job.
 Especially given the repetitive nature of certain tasks), automation is limited and data entry errors start to become quite common.
 Also, connecting the various spreadsheets between themselves can only go so far.
 It’s generally hard or expensive or both to make a spreadsheet talk with the rest of the world.
 Furthermore, even if somehow you can manage with the above, keeping all people involved synchronized and the business data updated is hugely impractical.